Skip to main content

 • Photoperiod insensitive

-• Thermosensitive, perform best under summer conditions
+• Thermosensitive, performs best under summer conditions

 • Dwarf in stature